According to the most recent Talking Points published by the National Association of Realtors (NAR):

 I’m using a wide-angle lens but I’ve set it above a fish-eye level.
 Once the photo is taken, I crop the photo to fully deliver the scene using the proper aspect ratio and then resize it to the largest size acceptable by our MLS, and… voila!

-Here you see you a high-quality Louisville real estate listing photos!
+Here you see high-quality Louisville real estate listing photos!
 This should be the norm, not the exception.